cptdom/whiplash/README.md

 ### but why?
 I wanted a Rust exercise with a real use-case.
 This project at the moment is nothing but me trying to advance my understanding of Rust.
+**NOTE:** Right now, the project is just a feature rewrite and is probably not very Rust-y.
+I suggest not taking it as an example of any kind.

 ### usage
 1. define a `config.yaml` file and follow the local example to understand how to populate the fields.